-Certain Native American tribes have Owl Clans, just as they have Bear Clans and Wolf Clans, in addition to other animal clans.
-Native American nations (or tribes) are comprised of different clans, and each clan is associated with an animal.
+Certain Native American tribes have owl clans, just as they have bear, crow, fox, wolf, hummingbird, snake, and other animal clans.
+Native American tribes are comprised of different clans, and each clan is associated with an animal.
 Your clan is the clan of your mother, not your father.

 The Hopis saw the burrowing owl as their god of the dead, as well as the guardian of their fires, and the keeper of all underground things, including the germination of seeds.
 The Hopi call burrowing owls Ko’ko, which means “watcher of the dark.”
 The Hopi also believed that great horned owls helped their peaches to grow.

 The Tlingit tribe believed the owl helped them in battle.
 When warriors went into battle, they hooted like owls to gain confidence and to put fear into the hearts of their enemies.

 Members of the Mojave tribe believed they would become an owl after they died, then shortly thereafter, they would transform into a water beetle, before evolving into pure air.

 The Kwakiutl tribe believed that owls were the souls of people who have passed, and thus they should not be harmed.
 If an owl was killed, it would mean that the person to whom the soul belonged would also die.

 In all, many Native American tribes believed that owls held ancient knowledge and were therefore the carriers of mystical wisdom.
 Is it a coincidence that the word “owl” is contained in the word “knowledge”?

 Owl Dream Meaning

 The Lenape tribe revered the owl spirit animal.
 They believed that if one dreamed of an owl, it meant the owl spirit animal was now their guardian and guide.